 The cost of accessing the court register and printing the three extracts is $184.50 – $27 for the search fee and $157.50 for the three extracts.

 Most criminal, civil, family law, family violence and victims of crime matters held in open court are recorded.
 Audio recordings are available for 12 months from the date of the hearing.

-To get an audio recording, a completed request for copy of audio recording form must be emailed to firstname.lastname@example.org and email@example.com.
-The chief magistrate will review the request and advise of the outcome in writing.
+To access an audio recording, a completed request for copy of audio recording form must be emailed to firstname.lastname@example.org who will direct it to the registrar at the court venue where the proceeding was heard.
+The chief magistrate, deputy chief magistrate or division head will review the request and advise of the outcome in writing.

-If the request is granted, a fee of $55 – per audio recording – must be paid to the court.
+If the request is granted, a fee per audio recording must be paid to the court.
 Audio recordings will not be provided unless the court has received payment.
 Payment can be made in person to the relevant Magistrates’ Court via money order or cash.
 Audio recordings are generally supplied within 14 days of the request.